GuiMarques98/fix10/README.md

 ## List of changes applied so far

+The changes are described in more detail in `DOCUMENT.md`.

 * Disable diagnostics and tracking services
 * Disable advertisements and "tips"
 * Disable Windows Defender